holoviz-dev/blog/posts/czi_r5/index.md

 {{< video https://www.youtube.com/embed/Qa-wrIdMYH0?si=KDzApOEt2e4ROu-l >}}

 Neuroscientists often use specialized microscopes to watch neural activity unfold frame-by-frame in living tissue, generating long sequences of images that capture cellular dynamics.
 Researchers working with these recordings can now use our tools to navigate through time while maintaining their spatiotemporal context through synchronized side views and dynamic scale bars.
 By marking regions of interest, they can extract and analyze signals from specific cellular structures, combining qualitative observations with quantitative measurements.
-The additional use of overlaid projections helps identify active spatial regions regardless when they appear in time.
+New support for overlaid projections helps identify active spatial regions regardless of when they appear in time.

 ### [Volumetric Imaging](https://examples.holoviz.org/gallery/volumetric_imaging)